-Current liabilities vs long-term liabilities
+Current liabilities vs. long-term liabilities

-In accounting, liabilities are categorised according to their due date.
+In accounting, liabilities are categorized according to their due date.
 At a minimum, total liabilities will be split out into current liabilities and long-term liabilities.
 Usually, both current liabilities and long-term liabilities are further split out into more detailed categories.

 Even if this is not, technically, an accounting requirement, it can be very helpful for people reading financial statements.
 For example, a company with current liabilities made up mostly of deferred revenue is in a very different position from a company with current liabilities made up mostly of interest payments.

 Similarly, on the side of long-term liabilities, a company that has a lot of capital expenditure (such as purchasing new equipment), is in a very different position from one that is simply dealing with the cost of previous borrowing.

 Valuing current liabilities

 Some current liabilities will have a set cost but many will be variable.
 For example, debts may have variable interest rates.
 Employers may have to pay more income tax if employees work overtime.
 Companies receiving deferred revenue may incur extra costs when they fulfil their obligation to their customer.